Godwill10/Java-Word-Counter/README.md

 **********Organization**********

-The application has 4 classes:
-    WordCount.java - Contains the main to create the WordCount application.
-It is the driver class for the Word Count application.
+    WordCount.java - It is the main driver for the word count application.
+It taks a document, reads every line, and count the number of words in the document and count the all the occurrences of each word.
-                    It simply contains one line of code that creates a WordCountGUI object and makes it visible.

-    WordCountGUI - The Word Counter application graphical user interface.
-It sets the components and their positions in the gui.
-                    It also sets the Controller as the buttons' action listener.

-    WordCountModel -

-    Controller.java - The controller does most of the work.
-It retrieves the path of the file selected by the user and uses the path to read each line in the file, count the occurrences of every word, and output a the result in a seperate text file.
+        It has three methods/functions:
+            main: Runs the word count program using BufferedReader, Map, and helping methods.

+            removePunctuations: Removes punctuation from a given string.

+            removeHyphens: Removes hyphens from a given string.

+            getWordCount: Gets the total word count from an output file that contains words and their counts.

 **********How to use/run**********

 When 'WordCount.java' is ran.
-The GUI pops up with a select files option and a submit button.
-The user can then select a text file that the program will then read and count the occurrences of every word in the file.
-The result of this execution will be printed out to a file named "output.txt".
+It takes the document that is specified in the code (sitting in the directory) and performs the word count operation on it.
+The total word ocunt is then printed to the terminal and a new output file is created to listen the number of times each word occurred.

 **********Design Notes**********

+The project uses different Java imports/libraries to execute the word count including: BufferedReader, BufferedWriter, FileReader, FileWriter, HashMap, and Map.